LattePandaTeam/Docs/content/alpha_edition/os.md

 The LattePanda Alpha is, in fact, globally recognized as the **FIRST development device supporting 4 different operating systems.**

-1. Windows 10 and other verions
+1. Windows 10 and other versions
 2. Linux and other versions
 3. Android for x86 (Phoenix OS)
-4. Hackintosh (MacOS) - Conbributed by the LP Community
+4. Hackintosh (MacOS) - Contributed by the LP Community

 !!! tips
     Please feel free to contribute or request new content via the [Official Docs Repository](https://github.com/LattePandaTeam/Docs)